 ArtTalks is pleased to announce the duo exhibition of Sabhan Adam | Hossam Dirar: Beauty and The Beast, their first exhibition at the Gallery.
 Syrian-born artist Sabhan Adam (1973) and Egyptian-born artist Hossam Dirar (1978) challenge universal notions of beauty and ugliness, through the art of portraiture.
 Each artist presents his perception of individuality by seeking to bring out whatever is common with the rest of humanity.
 For Sabhan Adam, it is ugly.
 For Hossam Dirar, it is beauty.02 Apr - 05 May

 Born in Beheira in 1984, Hady Boraey lives and works in Alexandria, Egypt.
-He received a BFA (2005) and MFA (2011) and has recently earned his PhD (2015) from the Faculty of Fine Arts, the University of Alexandria, with highest honors.
-Boraey has participated in over forty group exhibitions in Egypt, Italy, the UK, Switzerland and […]11 Mar - 22 Mar
+He earned a BFA (2005), an MFA (2011) and a PhD (2015) from the Faculty of Fine Arts at the University of Alexandria, with highest honors.
+Boraey has participated in over forty group exhibitions in Egypt, Italy, the UK, Switzerland and the UAE. […]11 Mar - 22 Mar

 “My experiment gives me the feeling of individuality.”
 Sobhy Guirguis Born in 1929, SOBHY GUIRGUIS was a sculptor, painter, musician, and poet who lived and worked in Cairo until he passed away on 21 January 2013.
 Born into a family of musicians and influenced by his father who was a renowned naie player with Om […]18 Jan - 21 Feb